 A little shout out to Jessica from Delicious Obsessions.
 One of her posts alerted me to a couple of uses I never knew about.
 Check out her blog.
 You’ll love it!
 Plus she is just super cool because she might be the only other person who loves coconut oil as much as I do.
 Seriously…we dream about the stuff!

 Statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
-Readers are advised to do their own research and make decisions in partnership with a trusted medical professional or licensed health and wellness counselor.
+Readers are advised to do their own research and make decisions in partnership with a trusted medical professional.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.
 Nothing you read here should be relied upon to determine dietary changes, a medical diagnosis or courses of treatment.

 Sources consulted for this post include but are not limited to the above mentioned books; Health Impact News; Coconut Research Center; and a host of online forums.